Stockholm-3/bingus-lib/README.md

 # bingus-lib
-C lib that is good like bingus
+C lib that is good like bingus.